 Every year, the space outside the Tennessee Smokies’ Stadium transforms from a mere parking lot into a Christmas miracle between November and early January.
 Talented locals come together to form the most impressive light show in the region.
 The unique experience is bound to put you in the holiday spirit, especially if you attend with children.

 Enjoy the beauty of Shadrack’s light show from the comfort of your car.
-The show begins at dusk and extends until 10 pm on weeknights, and sometimes later during the weekend.
 Light displays feature Christmas bells, angels, mangers, and a variety of other familiar holiday images.
 Creative images such as Santa on a tractor or wearing an inner tube also abound.
 Light displays are regularly updated to ensure that returning visitors witness new sights.

 With Shadrack’s, it’s not just about gazing at lights, although that alone is undeniably enjoyable.
 Music comprises an integral part of the holiday show.
 Seasonal songs are carefully selected and synced with each car’s progress through the light show to create a unique sensory experience.
 Jazzy tunes prompt visitors to tap their toes or hold private dance parties in the back seat.
 Created specifically for the light show, these songs are also available for download.